-A separate form should be completed by each household (family, single, couple) in need of alternative housing and if they wish to live in the parish within the next five years.
-If necessary, please request extra forms (details on back page).
+A separate form should be completed by each family, individual or couple in need of alternative housing and if they wish to be housed within the parish within the next five years.
+If necessary, please request extra forms; see contact details on the back page.

-Completed survey forms should be returned to WRCC by 21st May 2022 using the attached Freepost envelope, or you can complete this survey online at www.smartsurvey.co.uk/s/Claverdon2022.
+Completed survey forms should be returned to WRCC by 11th June 2022 using the attached Freepost envelope, or you can complete this survey online at www.smartsurvey.co.uk/sLongItchington.